Reading time: 35 minutes

 Despite having a list of prospects (major donors and small donors), a lot of nonprofits find it difficult to get them to donate again.

-If this is your goal, then segmentation can help you identify repeat donors, highly engaged donors to make the ask.
+If this is your goal, list segmentation can help you identify repeat donors and highly engaged donors who can make the ask.

 You can also see which channels a donor prefers and use that to reach out to him.